Uxie-Framework/Uxie/README.md

 ```

 ### The global $container:
-the ```$container ```variable is global in the framework (can be used every where, it contains all the objects created by the container,
+the ```$container ```variable is global in the framework (can be used every where, it contains all the objects created by the IOC container,
 this way you will be able to create an object once and use it many times

 ```php